Nuvvante Naakishtam: Cast

+Production

+The muhurat took place at Korumamidi, West Godavari District (hometown of E. V. V. Satyanarayana) on 2 April 2005.

 Soundtrack

 Music composed by Koti and released on Aditya Music.
+The audio launch took place on 10 July 2005 in Film Nagar, Hyderabad with several guests including N. T. Rama Rao Jr, Ravi Teja, Kinjarapu Ram Mohan Naidu, Tarun, V. V. Vinayak, Rajasekhar, Nandamuri Kalyan Ram, Srinu Vaitla, Prabhu Deva, Raghavendra Lawrence, MS Raju, Rohit, Sivaji, Siva Balaji, Smita, Jeevitha, Maganti Venkateswara Rao, and Sridhar Lagadapati.

 Reception

+Jeevi of Idlebrain.com rated the film 3/5 and wrote "On a whole, it makes an average flick".

 Indian Movies found that as a confused Non-resident Indian seeking a wife Aryan Rajesh was okay but it was Allari Naresh as Anu Mehta's love Devudu, returned from presumed death, who "steals the show".
 They concluded that Anu's Radha "doesn't have much to do".